ryandash/jellyfin-myanimelist-sync/README.md

 ## About

-MyAnimeList-Sync lets you synchorinze your Jellyfin Anime watch progress to popular services.
+MyAnimeList-Sync lets you synchorinze your Jellyfin Anime watch progress to MyAnimeList.

 This is a fork of https://github.com/vosmiic/jellyfin-ani-sync trimmed down to use the MyAnimeList provider from my other plugin https://github.com/ryandash/jellyfin-plugin-myanimelist.